The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 Even if some bankers or traders saw the problems, they may have kept quiet for the sake of conformity

 Groupthink is considered to be particularly strong when: the group is valued and attractive to belong to, which seems quite possible in the case of Wall Street.

-The group is isolated from other opinion, and indeed there was not a very big diversity on the Wall Street boards and often risk managers weren’t lent a hear; there’s a strong leader who make his view known, and being a strong assertive leader is almost a prerequisite to become a CEO in Wall Street.
+The group is isolated from other opinions, and indeed there was not a very big diversity on the Wall Street boards and often risk managers weren’t lent a hear; there’s a strong leader who makes his view known, and being a strong assertive leader is almost a prerequisite to becoming a CEO in Wall Street.

 We are more concentrated on emotionally salient stimuli and on what people and media around us are talking about.